LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Runs after `OnTransferred` for the class the player is leaving.
+Called on the player's previous class after the switch has completed.
+It runs after the new class has executed `OnSet` (and `OnTransferred` if applicable).
 Use it to clean up any class‑specific state such as reverting models, resetting values, or removing temporary items.

 **Parameters:**